Work in Canada

 Discover how to make the conversion and immigrate to Canada as a lawyer through one of several different immigration pathways.
 Canada is one of the top immigration destinations currently with goals to welcome over a million foreign nationals into the country within the next three years (including more than 400,000 immigrants in 2021 alone).
 However, if you are currently working in an occupation that is semi-skilled or unskilled, there are plenty of other top jobs in Canada that do not require a degree to practice in the field.

 Perks of Practicing Law

-There are many perks to practising law in Canada, starting with the salary which averages around $137,500 per year.
-Apart from this, every province and territory in Canada benefits from free basic education and public healthcare and Canada is also known for its diversity and high quality of living.
-Lawyers are labelled under the National Occupation Classification (NOC) skill level A (skilled workers) and have many immigration pathways open to them in Canada.
+There are many perks to practicing law in Canada, starting with the salary which averages around $137,500 per year.
+Apart from this, every province and territory in Canada benefit from free basic education and public healthcare, and Canada is also known for its diversity and high quality of living.
+Lawyers are labeled under the National Occupation Classification (NOC) skill level A (skilled workers) and have many immigration pathways open to them in Canada.

 Converting Your Qualifications

 You will need to have recognized credentials if you are going to practice law in Canada.
 This recognition requires you to pass the Canadian bar exam and complete an assessment process that shows local employers that you are eligible for hire.
 You can apply at any time to be assessed as it is seen as a separate process to Canadian immigration.

 - Start an online application form, paying $400 CAD for processing.

 - Academic transcripts;

 - Certificates of membership from local authorities;

 - Transcripts from local regulatory authorities with results from exams or other courses;